Click the triangle below to listen to the podcast brief and access the transcript by clicking here.

 - Quality of life: pain can keep you from being able to enjoy time with loved ones or do activities that are meaningful.

-If you are having pain, tell your physician.
+If you are having pain, tell your health care provider.

 Things to remember: